 Attendance /Participation 20% A successful participation grade encompasses more, though no less, than reliable class attendance.
 It also requires joining the conversation.
 Whether this occurs during ordinary lectures, workshops, or tutorials, where I may distribute questions unannounced, doing this well requires knowing and thoughtfully engaging the assigned readings.
-Please see my attendance and electronic devices policies below (p.
-3) Test 10% A test will take place on October 30, 2019.
-Decision Workshop 10% To take place on October 31, 2019.
-Students must be present, and successfully sign-in, to receive credit.
-Attendance, however, does not guarantee full credit for this performance-based assignment, which will have a small written component.
-Rules Assignment 20% Detailed instructions will be provided via OWL and in class prior to the December 2, 2019 deadline.

-Final Exam A 2-hour exam will take place during the final examination period in December , and will likely contain a longer, short and very short answer format.
+Please see my attendance and electronic devices policies below (pp. 3-4).
+Classroom Dialogue 5% We will have a class dialogue on January 15, 2020.
+Quiz 10% A quiz will take place at the beginning of class on February 12, 2020.
+Research Paper 30% Each student must write exactly one research paper.
+Students who choose Option A must write on a topic from Unit 1 (due February 26, 2020).
+Students who choose Option B must write on a topic from Unit III (April 1, 2020).
+Detailed instructions will be provided on OWL.
+All papers must be submitted electronically via OWL's assignment tab.
+No paper, e-mail submissions or Dropbox submissions etc. will be accepted.
+Final Exam 35% A 2-hour exam will take place during the final examination period in April , and will likely contain a longer, short and very short answer format.
 Exam date : to be determined/announced.

-Plagiarism detection software may be used in this course.
+Please note: Plagiarism detection software may be used in this course.
 Students are required to submit their written work in electronic form.